Skip to main content

 slurm-login.directoryCacheDefines the directory service configuration used for managing user identities and provisioning resources.
 The key sub-values include:

-slurm-login.directoryCache.selectGroupsProvides a list of user groups that the slurm-login chart will use to retrieve all associated users.
-This acts as a filter, meaning only users belonging to any of the specified groups will be included.
-It uses an OR logic, so a user needs to be in at least one of the listed groups to be selected.
+slurm-login.directoryCache.selectGroupsProvides a list of user groups that the slurm-login chart uses to retrieve all associated users.
+This acts as a filter, meaning only users belonging to any of the specified groups are included.
+It uses OR logic, so a user must be in at least one of the listed groups to be selected.

 slurm-login.directoryCache.intervalDefines the polling interval for detecting changes to users and user groups.
 This interval determines how frequently updates are applied, and resources are modified accordingly.

-slurm-login.directoryCache.directoryService.directoriesSpecifies a list of directory services to be configured.
+slurm-login.directoryCache.directoryService.directoriesSpecifies a list of directory services to configure.
 This is similar to the directoryService configuration in Slurm and can be duplicated or referenced using a YAML anchor for reuse.

 For extra customizations, refer to the full parameters list.